oliverbenee/hotciv/backlog.md

 ## Broker 1
 * [OK?]
 Broker 1.1:
     * [OK?]
 Game methods, that do not return references
+        * [] With the exception of perform unit action
 * [OK] Broker 1.2:
     * [OK] City methods
+        * [OK?]
+Well, with the exception of changing city production.
     * [] Unit methods - OPTIONAL
     * [OK] Tile methods
 * [OK] Broker 1.3: